The McGraw Fellowship for Business Journalism

 What does the stipend cover?

-The stipend — $5,000 a month for up to three months — is intended to cover travel and research expenses incurred in reporting the stories and to assist with the Fellows’ living expenses.
+The stipend — up to $15,000 — is intended to cover travel and research expenses incurred in reporting the stories.
+For freelance journalists, it can also be used to assist with the Fellows’ living expenses.
 Where travel or other expenses are exceptionally high, we will consider covering additional expenses approved in advance.

 If you are receiving support from another grant or foundation for the story you are proposing, please include that in your application.